parsiya/Hugo-Octopress/README.md

 ## <a name="menu"></a>Navigation menu
 Links to the left of the navigation menu (everything other than Google search and RSS icon) can be configured here.
 Navigation menu is generated using the `hugo-octopress/layouts/partials/navigation.html` template.

-All links open in a new window except links to root.
-If the URL is "/" the link will not open in a new window (you can see this logic in the partial template).
+By default navigation menu links will open in the same window.
+You can change this by setting the `navigationNewWindow` parameter in the config file as seen below.
+Links to root ("/") will always open in the same window.
+Currently Hugo does not support adding custom attributes to menu items.

 Links are sorted according to weight from left to right.
 For example a link with weight of `-10` will be to the left of links with weight `0` or `10`.
 Links can be added to the `config.toml` as follows: